Xenijo/incognito-is-a-virus/README.md

-# incognito is a virus
+# Incognito is a virus
 Developeres dm xenijo on discord(if you want to proof that it isnt a virus)
 # 1.Overview:
 Welcome to my investigation into the free Roblox exploit known as Incognito.